reald/uv-k5-firmware-custom/README.md

 #### Clock Correction ####
 The microcontroller of the radio has no crystal oscillator and runs on an internal 48 MHz resonator only.
 So all timers in the CPU are not very precise.
 This leads to a heavily drifting clock.

+> [!Note]
+> If no timing is used (e.g. in ARDF="DF Simple" mode) clock correction is **not** necessary.

 The firmware provides a correction mechanism to reach acceptable ranges.
 Start ARDF mode and stop **how many seconds really pass** until **the radio tells 1 hour is up**.
 (Useful settings: NumFox = 10, FoxDur = 60.00s, sync to reference clock.)
 The formula for the correction value is: